figment-networks/figment-apis-demo-app/tutorial.md

     });
 ```

 Somebody accidentally set the `network_code` to `cosmos`!
-You'll need to change it to `near` so the correct flow is initialized.
+You'll need to change it to `near` on line 51 so the correct flow is initialized.

 - This POST request is going to be processed by `delegateFlow.js`, passing the parameters `network_code`, `chain_code`, `operation` and `version` to initialize a new flow.